CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  You can use it on hoard items.

 #### Reaching Shadow
  May not be used to play creatures keyed to double Shadow-lands.

 #### Ready to his Will
  Note that cards like Rank Upon Rank are applied as a passive condition, once an attack of the right type is in play.
-Therfore you can play and successfully resolve Ready to His Will in respons to the declaration of Rank Upon Rank's effect.
+Therfore you can play and successfully resolve Ready to His Will in response to the declaration of Rank Upon Rank's effect.

 #### Regiment of Black Crows
  Makes a company overt.